nsrecc/filmyte-server/README.md

 Ensure that `.babelrc` file exists at root directory with the required `"next/babel"` preset for Next.js and defined plugins array for Jest to parse the files.

-Configure the `jest.config.js` file to only run test files with certain name scheme `*.test.js`, and to collect coverage from certain files.
+Configure the `jest.config.js` file to only run test files with certain name scheme `*.test.{js,jsx}`, and to collect coverage from certain files.

 Run the Jest test framework: `npm test`.